ESCAPE ERUPTION WHITE ISLAND VOLCANO & ROTORUA

 Rotorua, North Island

-Ride a 900-metre long cableway Gondola with views of steaming geysers and bubbling mud pools on it's way to Skyline amusement park.
+Ride a 900-metre-long cableway Gondola with views of steaming geysers and bubbling mud pools on its way to Skyline amusement park.
 Slight incline unlike the very steep chairlift in Queenstown.
 Rotorua is about one hundred km by road to Whakatane and the now discontinued White Island tour boat jetty departure point.

 White Island Daily Tours

 I knew these offered no protection for the body against volatile steam.
 Distal hissing steam vents and strong sulphur smells protection, maybe.
 Like many others, perhaps not as aware of steam eruptions as me, I thought one hour on the island is risky but a very brief visit somewhat safe.
 I decided to go.
 I made a mental note do it once and never go back.
-I have experienced a raging bushfire and gale force storms in a sailing boat and even an aviation forced landing.
+I have experienced a raging bushfire, gale force storms in a sailing boat, and even an aviation forced landing.
 White Island was the most dangerous of all and I knew it.

 Walking The Volcano